 The program in dental hygiene starts in the spring of each year.
 Prospective students should complete the Transfer Student Online Application and indicate "Dental Hygiene BS" for "unit of study."
 High school graduates desiring to spend their first year of study for the dental hygiene program at the University of Michigan should apply for admission to the College of Literature, Science, and the Arts.
 Transfer students should check the Transfer Equivalency search page to find out if their credits will transfer in to the University of Michigan.
 Simply select the institution the credits would be transferring from, and the U-M school or college being applied to, in order to determine which credits will transfer.

-Admission to the dental hygiene program is based upon scholastic achievements.
+The U-M Dental Hygiene Program has competitive enrollment.
 Consideration is given to applications from all qualified resident and non-resident candidates.
-Applicants are encouraged to arrange an interview, the purpose of which is to acquaint the prospective student with the areas of study in dental hygiene and with the university campus.
+It is highly recommended that interested students arrange to have an academic advising meeting.
+The purpose of this meeting is to acquaint the prospective student with the areas of study in dental hygiene and with the university campus.
 E-mail firstname.lastname@example.org for more information.

 All transfer students are required to submit the following prior to the deadline date:

 - Completed application (The Common Application or Coalition Application).